dewaka/dewaka.github.io/_posts/2021-04-08-linux-mint-hibernate.md

 ---

-I have a Thinkpad T470p laptop with Linux Mint 20.1 (Xfce) installed for personal use and power manament is one of the things I dislike in otherwise a pretty good laptop.
+I have a Thinkpad T470p laptop with Linux Mint 20.1 (Xfce) installed for personal use and power management is one of the things I dislike in otherwise a pretty good laptop.
 Compared to my work laptop, a Macbook, the Thinkpad drains battery in sleep mode and I often find the battery completely drained if I happen to not to use the laptop for a couple of days.